-For precise linear travel and a small footprint, miniature lead screw-driven actuators are available for applications like medical and biotech testing, packaging, and military.
+Miniature linear actuators are used for precise linear travel and a small footprint.
+Miniature lead screw actuators are available for applications such as medical and biotech testing, packaging, and military.

 Linear screw actuators have a static loading capacity, which means when the motor stops, the actuator locks in position.
 Braking force varies with angular pitch of the screw threads.
 Acme threads have a high static load capacity, while ball screws have a low load capacity.

 All linear slides provide motion based on bearings.
 Movement for motorized linear slides is typically provided by a drive mechanism.
 Not all linear slides are motorized.
 Non-motorized roller and ball bearing slides can provide linear movement for manually operated equipment.

 - Ball Bearing Slides: Offer precise motion and are self-lubricating.
 Applications include instrumentation, robotic assembly, and cabinetry.
 They have a low load capacity and are less resistant to wear.

 - Roller Bearing Slides: Often powered by hand for non-motorized mechanisms.
 They consist of steel-crossed rollers and are cylindrical, offering improved repeatability and more load capacity.

 - Plain Bearing Slides: Slide without balls/rollers and may or may not need lubrication.
 They are less rigid, corrosion-resistant, less sensitive to contamination, and can handle a wider temperature range than rolling-element types.